Emkay360/StegHub_DevOps-Cloud_Engineering/LEMP_STACK/Lemp_Stack Implementation.md

 ```
 ![Bare bone configuration](https://github.com/Emkay360/StegHub_DevOps-Cloud_Engineering/assets/56301419/44a5c5ed-f63b-466e-bcaa-4a248ad07f1a)

-**Here’s what each directives and location blocks does:**
+**Here’s what each directive and location blocks does:**

 - listen - Defines what port nginx listens on.
-In this case it will listen on port 80, the default port for HTTP.
+In this case, it will listen on port 80, the default port for HTTP.

 - root - Defines the document root where the files served by this website are stored.

 - index - Defines in which order Nginx will prioritize the index files for this website.
-It is a common practice to list index.html files with a higher precedence than index.php files to allow for quickly setting up a maintenance landing page for PHP applications.
-You can adjust these settings to better suit your application needs.
+It is a common practice to list index.html files with higher precedence than index.php files to allow for quickly setting up a maintenance landing page for PHP applications.
+You can adjust these settings to suit your application needs better.

 - server_name - Defines which domain name and/or IP addresses the server block should respond for.
 Point this directive to your domain name or public IP address.